Robertomirax/Edgetx-manual-del-usuario/edgetx-user-manual/user-manual-for-color-screen-radios/select-model.md

 ### Selección y administración de modelos existentes&#x20;

-El nombre del modelo activo se verá destacado (amarillo en la imagen de muestra) and displayed on the screen's top bar.
-Double-tapping an active model will give you the following options:
+El nombre del modelo activo se verá destacado (amarillo en la imagen de muestra), y también se mostrará en la barra superior de la pantalla.
+Pulsando dos veces sobre el modelo activo, nos dará las siguientes opciones:

 * **Duplicate model** - This option creates an exact duplicate of the model with the same name.
 Changes to the model name or other settings need to be made in the [Model Settings ](model-settings/)tab.
 * **Label Model** - When this option is selected, all configured labels will be displayed and can be selected for this model.
 More Information about [Model Labels](select-model.md#model-labels) is below.&#x20;